Storybook & Isolation Workflows: Architecting Reliable Component Testing

 3. Inject environment variables through CI secrets rather than local .env files.

-4. Validate build outputs locally using npm run preview before merging.
+4. Validate build outputs locally using npm run storybook before merging.

 Architectural Summary & Next Steps